 Like with all pupper treats, remember — no added spice or flavoring.

 Flaxseeds are a good source of fiber for dogs that can aid digestion.
+They also contain a lot of omega-3 fatty acids and antioxidants making them a very healthy treat.
 The easiest way to prepare this snack is to grind it up and put it directly into your dog’s food.

 Keep in mind that flaxseed needs refrigeration as it can go rancid.